martineastwood/penaltyblog/docs/changelog/index.rst

 - Added Backtest framework for backtesting betting stategies
 - Added function to calculate the Kelly Criterion
 - Added class for calculating Elo ratings
-- Fixed bug in FBRef scraper for player age and year or birth
+- Fixed bug in FBRef scraper for player age and year of birth
+- All goal models can now take iterables as team inputs

 v0.7.0 (2023-03-13)
 ^^^^^^^^^^^^^^